Working with Translator++ explained with simple 5 steps.

 Then follow the wizard available for each game engine.

 Then wait for Translator++ to finish creating a new project for you.
 Click the Close button when finished.

 After project creation success, all of your translatable game texts will be available on the first column of the grid as “Original Text”

-Please check whether your translation is exportable by immediately export your project before doing anything else (see step 5 for how to export your project) .
+Please check whether your translation is exportable by immediately exporting or injecting your project before doing anything else (see step 5 for how to export your project) .

 You don’t want to waste your precious time by after hours of translating it turns out that Translator++ can not export your game.

 Preparing a comfortable workspace